- December 25, 2012

 Stefan Steinmetz of Günther Steinmetz likes to produce a Riesling Kabinett feinherb from parcels near the top of the famous Brauneberger Juffer.
 His family’s plots for this off-dry Kabinett are steep and close to the trees that shield the vineyard from the northerly winds.
 The soil in this upper section has lots of slate, but is more prone to drought.
 The Kabinett feinherb, mostly from 20-year-old vines, has finesse and a marked mineral taste.
 In the 2010 vintage, for example, the wine had close to 30 grams of residual sugar.

 Carl von Schubert at Maximin Grünhaus explains that residual sugar levels for Riesling Kabinett have significantly jumped since the 1970s and 1980s from about 20 to 30 grams of residual sugar to 60 or more grams per liter.
 Of course, Carl is only referring to the fruity-sweet Kabinetts, not those labeled as halbtrocken or feinherb.
 In 2010, Carl decided to stop labeling a Maximin Grünhäuser Abtsberg and Herrenberg Riesling Kabinett trocken.
 Instead, he chose to follow the VDP’s lead, as many other non-members in recent years, by leaving off the Prädikats—Kabinett, Spätlese, Auslese—for all the dry Rieslings.
-Like Steinmetz, the only exception at Grünhaus is their Kabinett feinherb, which is from Herrenberg (deeper, more red slate soil) and sells well in Germany.
+Like Steinmetz, the only exception at Grünhaus is their Kabinett feinherb, which is from Herrenberg (deeper, more red-colored soil) and sells well in Germany.
 Moreover, this wine is actually closer to the residual sugar level of their fruity Kabinetts of the 1970s and 1980s, even though the must weight is higher.